Poetics of Imagination

 This module enables students to pursue a creative practice-led research project, or an academic essay interrogating the further evolution of poetics of imagination theory and practice, or a combination of both (50/50).
 The outcome might be presented in the public domain in an end of year event (reading, performance etc.) or a publication.

-Dr Martin Shaw, Programme Coordinator, Poetics of Imagination
+Dr Martin Shaw, Programme Lead, Poetics of Imagination

 Martin Shaw is a writer, storyteller and mythologist.
 He has been awarded the Price, Bretherton, Elgood Award for outstanding achievement in the arts, and the Summerfield Scholarship to the British School in Rome.
 His first book, A Branch From The Lightning Tree won the Nautilus Book Award.
 His conversation with and essay on Ai Weiwei was recently published by the Marciano Arts Foundation.
 His translations of Gaelic and Welsh folklore (with Tony Hoagland) have been published in The Mississippi Review, Poetry International, Kenyon Review, Orion, Poetry Magazine and the New England Review.